charis-amend/session-notebook/react-testingcomponents/afternoon-notes-testingreact.md

   const button = screen.getByRole("button", { name: "Add" });
   await user.click(button);

-    // check if the new added movie is showing up in the simulation test: const matrixHeading screen.getByRole("heading", {name: "The Matrix", level: 2})
+  // check if the new added movie is showing up in the simulation test: const matrixHeading = screen.getByRole("heading", {
+    name: "The Matrix",
+    level: 2,
+  });

   // need an expect()
   expect(matrixHeading).toBeInTheDocument();
 });
 ```